The IPB Institute

 Interdisciplinary Collaborative Research

 The Leibniz Institute of Plant Biochemistry carries out basic and applied plant research on model, cultivated and wild plants using interdisciplinary approaches.
 The comprehensive analysis of plant and fungal natural products and phytohormones, studies on their molecular interactions and on the communication between plants and pathogens, symbionts as well as abiotic stressors are the center of our attention.
-We consider excellent basic research as the indispensable groundwork for application-oriented research projects, which open new paths for a resource-saving plant production, innovative biotechnology and development of active substances.
+We consider excellent basic research as the indispensable base for application-oriented research projects, which open new paths for a resource-saving plant production, innovative biotechnology and development of active substances.